“Adopt, adapt and become adept at optimising your cloud investment”

-Hosting SAP workloads on Microsoft Azure has accelerated over the past three years as companies look to reduce cost of ownership of their IT systems and increase flexibility and efficiency.
+Hosting SAP workloads on Microsoft Azure has accelerated over the past three years as companies look to reduce cost of ownership of IT systems and increase flexibility, efficiency and run as lean as possible.

 - Virtual Machines (VM)